OpenGenus/checklist/README.md

 | 9 | Web Development Checklist | [Checklist](https://iq.opengenus.org/learn-web-development/) | Delia Georgiana Soare | [Markdown](src/deploy/markdown_list/web-development-checklist.md) |
 | 10 | Java Checklist | [Checklist](https://iq.opengenus.org/learn-java/) | Manish Singh | [Markdown](src/deploy/markdown_list/java-checklist.md) |

-Features:
+✅ Features:

 * Explore a domain in a structured way one by one self-paced.
-* ✅ Track your progress on the web version
+* Track your progress on the web version
-* ✅ Use the list locally offline using markdown version
+* Use the list locally offline using markdown version

+⏰ Need a checklist for a new domain?
+[Open an issue](https://github.com/OpenGenus/checklist/issues/new) mentioning the domain you need it for.